UPDATE: read about new and expanded Akka & Play Monitoring in Akka Monitoring with Kamon and Sematext

 - Each chart has the “Action” menu to:

-- Define criteria for anomaly detection and alerts
+- Define criteria for Akka alerts and anomaly detection

 - Create scheduled email reports